ngbp/ngbp/README.md

 (which contains our build requirements) from `package.json` and install everything needed into a folder called `node_modules/`.

-Twitter Bootstrap and AngularUI Bootstrap are Bower packages listed in `bower.js`.
-Since they are already listed, simply run this to install them into the `vendor/` directory:
+There are many Bower packages used by `ngBoilerplate`, like Twitter Bootstrap and Angular UI, which are listed in `bower.js`.
+To install them into the `vendor/` directory, simply run:

 ```sh
 $ bower install